-CAR-T CELL THERAPY
+CAR-T-Cell Therapy

 CAR-T cell therapy is a renewable type of immunotherapy for treating non-solid and solid cancers.
-This treatment technique utilizes the extraction of normal T-lymphocytes from the patient's body through leukopheresis.12 Next, a specific receptor (CAR) is integrated into T cells to increase the potential of immunotherapy.
-Modified T cells are multiplied using in vitro media.
-Then, the CAR-T cells are administered back to the patient to attack and work on the cancer location specifically based on the CAR target.^{12,13}

-CAR-T cell therapy is widely applied in cases of hematological malignancies such as leukemia and lymphoma.
-Research by Kymriah et al. showed a complete remission on 82% of the patients suffering from leukemia and lymphoma.14 Moreover, no excessive side effects were found due to cytokine release syndrome (CRS).
+This treatment technique utilizes the extraction of normal T-lymphocytes from the patient's body through leukopheresis.12 Next, a specific receptor (CAR) is integrated into T-cells to increase the potential of immunotherapy.
+Modified T-cells are multiplied using in vitro media.
+Then, the CAR-T-cells are administered back to the patient to attack and work on the cancer location specifically based on the CAR target.^{12,13} patients suffering from leukemia and lymphoma.
+Moreover, no excessive side effects were found due to cytokine release syndrome (CRS).
 CAR-T cell therapy is also used to treat solid cancer cases based on specific antigen markers that match the characteristics of the type of cancer.
-The markers that are generally used include CD133 and carcinoembryonic antigen (CEA).15 The CEA and CD133 proteins are predominantly found in the colon.
-These two proteins are candidate molecular targets in the treatment of colorectal cancer via CAR-T cells.16 The combination of CEA with an antibody against the CD30 marker is the most effective strategy for treating colorectal cancer.
-In clinical trials, administering CEA CAR-T cells caused seven out of 10 patients with metastatic colorectal cancer to achieve stable conditions within 30 weeks.17 The ability of the CD133 component to eradicate cancer stem cells (CSCs) is also supported by the finding that 14 of 21 hepatocellular carcinoma patients achieved stable conditions for nine months on average.18
+The markers that are generally used include CD133 and carcinoembryonic antigen (CEA).15The CEA and CD133 proteins are predominantly found in the colon.
+These two proteins are candidate molecular targets in the treatment of colorectal cancer via CAR-T-cells.16 The combination of CEA with an antibody against the CD30 marker is the most effective strategy for treating colorectal cancer.
+In clinical trials, administering CEA CAR-T-cells caused seven out of 10 patients with metastatic colorectal cancer to achieve stable conditions within 30 weeks.17 The ability of the CD133 component to eradicate cancer stem cells (CSCs) is also supported by the finding that 14 of 21 hepatocellular carcinoma patients achieved stable conditions for nine months on average.18